franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 * `token-exchange`
 * `admin-fine-grained-authz`

-If you prefer not to enable preview features on your production deployment, it's also possible to use wide-access tokens.
+If you prefer not to enable preview features on your production deployment, it's also possible to use wide-access tokens, i.e. configure the access token that is handed out after user sign-in to also grant access to other applications.

+#### Common setup steps

+Regardless of the way that tokens are handed out, you need to configure the clients correctly.
+Assuming that users can already sign in to your OpenProject and Nextcloud instance via Keycloak, you should already have configured a client for both applications.
+For the rest of this guide we will assume that these clients exist with the client ID `openproject` and `nextcloud` respectively.

+To make requests to the API of OpenProject a client needs to obtain a token with the scope `api_v3`.
+We need to configure this client scope in Keycloak, so that the Nextcloud client can obtain it.

+First navigate to "Client scopes" and there press the button to "Create client scope" and give the scope a name of `api_v3`.
+Make sure to enable the option "Include in token scope", then save the form.

+This makes the scope ready to use.
+How we will use it, depends on the way that tokens are handed out to clients.

 #### Keycloak using Token Exchange